Introduction

 Arguments

-There is two arguments at the moment for the datetime formatter: date_length and time_length that behave exactly the same at the one above.
+There are four arguments at the moment for the datetime formatter: length, alignment, time_precision and year_style, which behave exactly the same as the ones above.

 {